The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 Kaplan University is dedicated to the support, engagement, and involvement of our graduates.

 Resources for current Kaplan University students.

 We have 15 ground locations across the country.
 Explore our locations to see if we're in your neighborhood.

 Certain courses offered by Kaplan University are available to nondegree-seeking participants.
 Upon successful completion of a course, the participant may transfer the credits earned toward a degree at Kaplan University if the course is part of the Kaplan University degree program.

 Students who successfully complete all of the requisite courses associated with a certificate program may petition for academic graduation from the applicable certificate program.
 Students must meet all additional admissions and academic graduation requirements detailed in the admissions and degree-seeking academic graduation criteria of those certificate programs.
 Participants are under no obligation to enroll at Kaplan University upon completion.

 This course introduces students to the concepts necessary for effectively using new technologies and digital tools.
 By applying these concepts to the communication context (purpose and audience), students will be able to decide what tools are most appropriate.
 Students will also practice using a variety of digital tools and new technologies and reflect on how they affect communication.

-Arts and Sciences - Undergraduate Courses
+Social and Behavioral Sciences - Undergraduate Courses

 Total Program Credits: 0